zen-mod/ZEN/docs/dynamic_dialog.md

 - Value &lt;ANY&gt;

+### Owners `OWNERS`

+An owners control that allows for the selection of multiple sides, groups with players, or players.
+Each selection type is separated into individual tabs, with the groups and players tabs implementing search bar.

+The subtype - `OWNERS:NOTITLE` is a slightly taller variant with no title, the display name and tooltip arguments are ignored.

+**Control Specific Argument(s):**

+- 0: Selected sides &lt;ARRAY&gt;
+- 1: Selected groups &lt;ARRAY&gt;
+- 2: Selected players &lt;ARRAY&gt;
+- 3: Default Tab &lt;NUMBER&gt;
+    - 0 - Sides, 1 - Groups, 2 - Players

+**Return Value:**

+- Selections &lt;ARRAY&gt;
+    - In same format as control specific arguments.

 ### Side Select `SIDES`

 A side selection control with clickable icons for the BLUFOR, OPFOR, Independent, and Civilian sides.